FAQs: Financial adviser exam

 Timeframes for passing the exam

-20. I’m a new financial adviser – when do I need to pass the exam?
+23. I’m new to the financial advice industry or not an existing provider – when do I need to pass the exam?

-New financial advisers must pass the exam before commencing the third quarter (indirect supervision) of their professional year.
+You must pass the exam before commencing the third quarter (indirect supervision) of your professional year.

-New financial advisers must meet additional educational requirements, including completing the professional year, before being able to provide personal advice to retail clients on relevant financial products.
+You will be treated as if you are new to the financial advice industry and must meet additional educational and training requirements – including completing the professional year – before being eligible to provide personal advice to retail clients on relevant financial products.
 For more information, see Information Sheet 260 FAQs: Timeframe for passing the financial adviser exam (INFO 260).